makerdao/mips/MIP61/MIP61.md

 ### Abstain Modifier Motivation

 The intention behind the Abstain Modifier is to avoid the problem of getting compensated even if a delegate is constantly just abstaining on polls.
-To a certain extend it can be expected that delegates take a position on the governance questions.
+To a certain extent, Recognized Delegates should be expected to take a position on governance questions and Executive Votes.
+However, it is recognized that in certain situations, Recognized Delegates may have good reasons to abstain from a specific vote.

 ## Relevant Information